-This DIY wood sign is perfect for your kitchen or dining room!
+This DIY gather sign is perfect for your kitchen or dining room!
 Here’s a quick rundown of how to make wooden signs for your home.
 This “Gather” wood sign is simple, beautiful, and super easy to make!

 Ready to hear how to do it?

-HOW TO MAKE A DIY WOOD SIGN:
+HOW TO MAKE A DIY wood gather SIGN:

-- One 1X12 pine board (cut to whatever size you need, we measured ours to fit with the window)
+- One 1X12 pine wood board (cut to whatever size you need, we measured ours to fit with the window)

 - White paint